Checklist for organising a street party

 A week before

 - Send out reminder for party and moving some cars

-- Display legal order for road closure if need be
+- Display legal order for road closure if you are required to

 - Set up road closure barriers and bunting etc.

-- Clear up and open road after party
+- Clear up and open the road after party

 - Share photos in window, street or websites etc.